Blogs

 But this past does not prejudge the future.
 The reader arrives at the end of this "Minimal History of Colombia" with the awareness of an open future for the great South American country.
 Colombia, once one of the most violent countries, now has a Nobel Peace Prize winner, is in a post-conflict process and has begun to be taken into account to a greater extent by the international community for its great progress.

-If in the North Atlantic there is NATO, in the South Atlantic there is ZOPACAS (Zone of Peace and Cooperation of the South Atlantic).
-Without repeating the model of NATO's military club, ZOPACAS has as goal the cooperation in subject of security and defense, but also the partnership for the development endogenous of the region.
-Created in 1986, the organization is an interesting forum for addressing common problems, but lacks mechanisms for further engagement.
+If NATO is in the North Atlantic, in the South Atlantic there is ZOPACAS (South Atlantic Zone of Peace and Cooperation).
+Without repeating the model NATO's military club, ZOPACAS has as its goal cooperation in subject security and defence, but also the partnership for the development endogenous to the region.
+Created in 1986, the organization is an interesting forum for addressing common problems, but it lacks mechanisms for greater engagement.

-▲ Countries that are part of the Zone of Peace and Cooperation of the South Atlantic [Wikimedia].
+▲ Countries that are part of the Zone of Peace and Cooperation of the South Atlantic [Wikimedia]

 article / Alejandro Palacios